Link Roundups: Learn How to Get Quality Links Using Them

 This is a twofold answer:

-1. You can use link roundups to acquire links back to your website.
+1. You can use past roundups to acquire helpful links back to your website.

 2. You can make expert roundups to get links, shares, and connections with experts in your niche.